nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 ### 5.3.
 Querying Peer's DAG

 When the local node decides to query a peer's DAG because it differs from its own, it uses the `TransactionListQuery` message.
 It MUST specify the block for which to retrieve the transactions using a Unix timestamp that falls within the requested block.
-The receiving peer MUST respond with the `TransactionList` message containing all transactions \(without payload\) from its DAG.
+The receiving peer MUST respond with the `TransactionList` message containing all transactions \(without content\) from its DAG.

 ### 5.4.
-Resolving Transaction Payload
+Resolving Transaction Content

-When the local node is missing a transaction's payload, it SHOULD query the peer that provided the transaction for the payload using the `TransactionPayloadQuery` message.
-The peer MUST respond with the `TransactionPayload` message, providing the actual payload in the `data` field.
-If the peer doesn't have the payload the `data` field MUST be left empty.
+When the local node is missing a transaction's content, it SHOULD query the peer that provided the transaction for the content using the `TransactionPayloadQuery` message.
+The peer MUST respond with the `TransactionPayload` message, providing the actual content in the `data` field.
+If the peer doesn't have the content the `data` field MUST be left empty.

 ### 5.5.
 Diagnostics